wcauchois/program-builder/README.md

 # program-builder

-This is a TypeScript-first library for building command-line interfaces.
+This is a TypeScript-first library for building type safe command-line interfaces.

 You define your arguments and keyword arguments using a fluent [builder](https://en.wikipedia.org/wiki/Builder_pattern), which gives you a `Program` object.
 You can then define a `main` function in terms of the strongly typed arguments of that `Program`, and finally execute the main function against your program which will parse and provide commandline arguments.